 6. Maca Root

 The ancient Peruvian root-vegetable is packed with antioxidants, vitamins, 20 amino acids and fatty acids.
 Maca is another “adaptogen herb,” helping your body adapt to life-stressors such as a busy schedule, demanding job, or illness.
-Maca also helps balance hormones, boost memory and focus, increase fertility, heighten sexual function, and relieve menopausal symptoms.
+Maca which is present in Semenax, also helps balance hormones, boost memory and focus, increase fertility, heighten sexual function, and relieve menopausal symptoms.

 Maca contains iodine, which helps your thyroid gland produce hormones.
 Iodine supports healthy metabolism, balanced moods, healthy blood pressure, and may be useful in preventing cancer.